vincenzooo/pyXsurf/README_developers.rst

 Python library for X-Ray Optics, Metrology Data Analysis and Telescopes Design.

+2022/03/22 Started restructuring repository.
+Renamed "source" folder to source (from pyXsurf).Add installation instructions for developers to this file and readme.txt.
 2021/07/21 Upgraded installation mechanism.
 2020/11/09 Changed repository name from ``pyXTel`` to ``pyXSurf``.